box/box-content-preview/src/lib/annotations/README.md

 Enabling/Disabling Annotations and Annotation Types
 ------------
-Annotations can be selectively disabled through preview options.
+Annotation types can be selectively disabled through preview options.
 Viewer options override global showAnnotations value, for that viewer.
 See [Box Content Preview](https://github.com/box/box-content-preview) for more details on how to set up the Preview instances that are used with Box Annotations here.
 ```
 // Turn on/off annotations for all viewers
 preview.show(..., {